 In the event that a member is insured before 1 March 2001, then your Single Premium (SP) HPS will cover you only up to 55 or 60 years old, depending on when you joined the scheme.

-Beginning on 1 November 1981, the CPF (Central Provident Fund or 公积金) has made the HPS compulsory for those who use their CPF funds to pay for their monthly installment repayment (regardless of whether that’s in partial or in full).
+Since 1981, CPF has made the HPS compulsory for HDB homeowners who use their CPF funds to fulfill their monthly installment repayment, regardless of whether that’s in partial or in full.

-If you find that your CPF Ordinary Account (OA) funds are not enough to cover your premium, then you can complete your payment via the following methods:
+Should your CPF OA funds not be enough to cover your premium, then you can complete your payment via the following methods:

 - E-cashier or E-nets